About Assent Compliance

 The resulting solution was named the ACI Connector.
 It enables the publication of the following objects from Windchill to the Assent Compliance Platform:

-- Supplier Contacts
+- Supplier contacts.

-- Supplier Parts
+- Supplier parts.

 The solution also supports the ability to receive information about compliance status per regulation.

-The Assent Compliance Platform instantly receives information about structure elements and any structure changes, such as part check-in, part revision, and the addition or removal of a supplier part.
+The Assent Compliance Platform immediately receives information about structure elements and any structure changes, such as part check-in, part revision, and the addition or removal of a supplier part.
 This signals the Assent Compliance Platform to recalculate compliance statuses for relevant sections of the BOM.
-To do this, the Assent Compliance Platform identifies which parts of the structure require compliance status updates and sends that information back to Windchill.
+To do this, the Assent Compliance Platform identifies which parts of the structure require compliance status updates and relays that information back to Windchill.
 The status is then displayed in the relevant assembly, allowing the customer to make more informed decisions on product design as it pertains to compliance.